zhengyuancode/MVexperiment/README.md

 Machine Vison Experiment

 ## D4LA
-- Here only have the JSON file for D4LA here because its image file is too large
+- Here only have the JSON files for D4LA because its image files are too large
 - you can use `git clone https://www.modelscope.cn/datasets/damo/D4LA.git` to get the whole images files